 Mystery, Romance, Memoirs, Animals, Classic Films, Suspense

 Sci Fi, Fantasy, Mystery, Graphic Novels, Nonfiction

-Listen to the book on Overdrive today.
+Listen to Songs for the Saints on Hoopla today.

 In this short story sequel to Zoo, the adventure starts with Jackson Oz narrowly escaping from a polar bear.
 He and his family have set up housekeeping in the arctic thinking they would be safe from infected animal attacks.

 Oz and wife Chloe were considering the dubious safety of Greenland when Oz gets invited to join a new effort to end the pandemic of animal attacks.
 There is a concern that the infection could spread from animals to microbes.
 Then the infection begins to be noticed in some humans in remote areas.
 Oz joins a team of researchers to capture an infected human alive.
 Infected humans are as savage as their animal counterparts but can speak and know how to use weapons.